kwinz/MersenneAustria/README.md

 # Mersenne Team Austria

 This is the front page for Team Austria.
-We are finding (world record) prime numbers.
+We are discovering (world record) prime numbers.

 Team Austria was founded 2008-10-29 probably by user "EPF" and has 30+ members, mostly inactive.